klitscher/holberton-low_level_programming/0x02-functions_nested_loops/README.md

-Dire tory for 0x02 functions and nested loops exercises.
+Directory for 0x02 functions and nested loops exercises.